-The static task scheduling allocates the tasks to the compute nodes before starting the execution of a task and also it knows the details about the compute nodes during compile time itself.
-It allows the execution of tasks continuously without any interruption until the completion of the task.
-It mainly reduces the scheduling complexity that generally happens during the runtime of the execution and reduces the number of compute nodes.
-But, the main drawback of the static task scheduling is failing to consider the workload of the resources and job-resource requirements that obviously leads to overutilization or under-utilization of the cluster resources which creates a situation for job execution failure.
-Some of the task scheduling algorithms are Capacity Scheduling, Data Locality-Aware Scheduling, Round Robin Scheduling, and so on.
+In static task scheduling, the jobs are allocated to the nodes before the execution of a job and the processing nodes are known at compile time.
+Once the tasks are assigned to the appropriate resources, the execution continues to run until task completion.
+The main objective of the static task scheduling strategy is to reduce the scheduling overhead that occurs during the runtime and minimize the number of nodes/processors.
+However, the major disadvantages of the static task scheduling algorithms are that they don't consider the workload of the resources and resource requirements of an application that obviously leads to over-utilization or under-utilization of the resources which may pave the way for job execution failure.
+Capacity Scheduling, Data Locality-Aware Scheduling, Round Robin Scheduling, Delay Scheduling, FIFO Scheduling, First Fit Scheduling, Fair Scheduling, Matchmaking Scheduling, and so on are some of the examples of static task scheduling algorithms.
 It is impossible to discuss all the static task scheduling related research papers within this paper.
 Hence, we briefly discussed some of the closely related static task scheduling works in this section.